ArdaXi/ardaxi.github.io/about/index.markdown

 ---

 I'm Arda Xi.
 My real name is Ariën Holthuizen.
-I'm a 18 year old student from Nieuw-Vennep in The Netherlands.
+I'm a 20 year old DevOps Ninja from Nieuw-Vennep in The Netherlands.
-I'm a software engineer with a penchant for web development.

-Languages I know, in order of proficiency:

-\- C#
-\- Javascript
-\- Python
-\- PHP
-\- Java
-\- C++
-\- Lua
-\- MySQL